sieraford/react-portfolio-siera/README.md

 WHEN I am presented with the Resume section
 THEN I see a link to a downloadable resume and a list of the developer’s proficiencies
 WHEN I view the footer
-THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and Twitter
+THEN I am presented with text or icon links to the developer’s GitHub, LinkedIn and Twitter profiles

 ## License